solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

-Though a Python Virtual Environment is not necessary for the sample to run, using one will avoid conflicts with packages installed globally on your system.
+Though a Python Virtual Environment is not necessary for the sample to run, using one will avoid conflicts with packages installed globally on the development system.
 The commands below will create a Virtual Environment called `venv` and activate it on Windows.
 Instructions will differ for other OS.

 ``` cmd
 python -m venv venv